mikaeldui/kill-league/README.md

 2. ... and paste the below content and save,
 3. and then you can simply double-click it to kill League of Legends.

-*Sadly, PowerShell doesn't support double-click to run indentionally, and enabling it isn't straight-forward.*
+*Sadly, PowerShell doesn't support double-click to run as a safety feature, and enabling it isn't straight-forward.*

 ```batch
 taskkill /f /t /im RiotClientUx.exe